yizhanyun/yx/README.md

 Each subsite's settings for renderring each subsite.

-Similar to duosite server, it has:
+Similar to yx server, it has:

 ```
 - settings.mjs : shared settings accross environment